2020 FLORIDA STATE

 Ammunition is any safe, non magnum, load for your particular firearm.

-Cost for the SAFM is $5.00 with 50% of the registration fees going to support a state or club junior program to be designated, and the remaining 50% being divided among randomly selected competitors(s).
+Cost for the SAFM is $5.00 with 50% of the registration fees going to support FSSA's junior program, and the remaining 50% being divided among randomly selected competitors(s).
 The number or entries will determine the number of randomly selected competitors eligible for cash awards.

 This match is designed to be a fun match.